Grammar-Aware Literate Generative Mathematical Programming with Compiler-in-the-Loop: Preliminaries

-{\em Design patterns} are typical solutions to common problems found in software design.
+{\bf Modelling patterns in MILP.} {\em Design patterns} are typical solutions to common problems found in software design.
 Like software development, mathematical modelling is also rich with modelling patterns.
-While there exists no book comparable to \cite{Gamma1994-mc} in the realm of mathematical modelling, every introductory OR textbook discusses a wealth of modelling patterns that practitioners use to structure mathematical programs.
+While there exists no book comparable to \cite{Gamma1994-mc} in the realm of mathematical modelling, mainstream OR textbooks discuss a wealth of modelling patterns that practitioners use to structure mathematical programs.

 In Mixed-integer linear programming (MILP), a modelling pattern is a small, reusable formulation template—typically a set of decision variables and linear constraints, sometimes with an objective fragment—that encodes a logical or combinatorial relation (e.g., exactly-one choice, coverage, implication, precedence) which recurs across MILP formulations.